Shibani Ahuja (TD) & Alim Dhanji (Equinox Group) with David Simmonds (Great-West Lifeco & Canada Life)

-Join us for a provocative conversation about advancing 2SLGBTQ+ equity in a world demanding less talk and more action, moderated by David Simmonds, Senior Vice-President, Global Chief Communications and Sustainability Officer, Great-West Lifeco and Canada Life, featuring:
+Join us for a provocative conversation about advancing 2SLGBTQ+ equity in a world demanding less talk and more action, featuring a performance from Tynomi Banks (Drag Entertainer) and moderated by David Simmonds, Senior Vice-President, Global Chief Communications and Sustainability Officer, Great-West Lifeco and Canada Life.
+Our panel will feature:

 Alim Dhanji – Chief People Officer and Executive Vice President, Equinox Group

 Michael Bach – Author, Speaker and IDEA Thought Leader

 Shibani is a global executive with extensive experience working across multiple disciplines and geographies, holding several roles around the globe, within Business and Corporate functions including Digital, HR, Finance, Actuarial, Treasury, Audit, Product Development and Internal Business Consulting.

 In her current role as Vice President, Executive Product Owner, she leads a team of technology professionals responsible for setting the strategic vision and agile implementation of innovative capabilities supporting end to end Customer shopping engagement journeys across the enterprise.
 She is also a member of TD’s LGBTQ2+ Executive Steering Committee, Black Experience Executive Steering Committee, Chair of TD’s LGBTQ2+ Women’s Committee and a member of the Canadian Women’s Foundation Annual Grants committee.